backupbrew/switchbrew/Filesystem services.md

 update-title with a gamecard, when the gamecard isn't inserted.
 May return error 0x7D402 in some cases with update-titles.
 Non-val2 in32 values with NCA-type1 are unusable, even for normal titles.

+The official "MountApplicationPackage" func uses this with titleid=0 and in32=7.

 ## MountBis